pyx-project/pyx/manual/text.rst

 and logs to a logger named ``"pyx"``.
 By default, various information about executing external programms and locating files will not be echoed, as it is written at info level, but PyX provides a simple convenience function to enable the output of this logging level.
-Just call the pyxinfo() function defined on the package level.
-This function also adds some general information about the Python interpreter, the PyX installation, and the PyX configuration being used.
+Just call the :func:`pyxinfo` function defined on the PyX package before actually start using the package in your Python program:

+.. autofunction:: pyxinfo

 .. rubric:: Footnotes